 The Netherlands Ministry of Foreign Affairs launched the PSI in 2015.
 Now operated by a consortium of leading think tanks, the objectives of the PSI are to:

 - Enhance political awareness and involvement on the climate-security interface

 - Strengthen the knowledge-policy interface by consolidating an inclusive community of practice that is multi-lateral, multi-sector and multi-disciplinary

 - Develop and promote policies and good practice to help governments, the private sector and implementing agencies better secure peace and cooperation in regions adversely affected by climate change

-Create a regular structural platform for global cooperation on planetary security.
+- Create a regular platform for international cooperation on planetary security.

 The third Planetary Security Conference will be held on December 12-13, 2017 in The Hague.
 The theme of this year's conference is "From Analysis to Action".
 The goal of the conference is to strengthen the knowledge-policy interface by consolidating the community of practice on planetary security.

 For further information contact the leading consortium partner Clingendael at firstname.lastname@example.org / +31 70 3746 694